ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 The function returns array of tuples with `(timestamp, aggregated_value)` pairs.

-Before use this function, `timestamp` should be in ascend order
+Before using this function make sure `timestamp` is in ascending order.

 Example:
 ```